amatsuo/amatsuo.github.io/vita.md

 ### Academic Appointment

+Postdoctoral Fellow, Institute for Analytics and Data Science, University of Essex, May 2019 - Current

-Research Fellow in Data Science, Department of Methodology, London School of Economics and Political Science, March 2018 - Current
+Research Fellow in Data Science, Department of Methodology, London School of Economics and Political Science, March 2018 - May 2019

 Postdoctoral Research Officer, Department of Methodology, London School of Economics and Political Science, September 2016 - February 2018